Frequently Asked Questions

 900[0-9]{6}

-Notice the consistent use of the national prefix '0' before the full number.
-This is crucial for routing calls correctly within the Sudanese network.
+Always use the national prefix '0' before the full number to route calls correctly within Sudan's network.

-Sudan has several major telecom operators, each with specific number ranges.
-Understanding these ranges can be valuable for operator detection and routing optimization in your applications.
+Sudan's major telecom operators use specific number ranges for operator detection and routing optimization:

 091xxxxxxx